-- To pay you a fixed regular income, or an income that increases over time, until the term of the plan comes to an end. - To allow you to choose the term of your plan and the intervals you would like your regular income payments to be made. - To set the amount of your regular income payments, and any increase in these payments that you choose, so that you know exactly what you'll get and when. - If you should die during the term of the plan, to continue to pay regular income payments to your beneficiary or estate until the end of the term of the plan.
+- To pay you a fixed regular income, or an income that increases over time, until the term of the plan comes to an end. - To pay a fixed maturity value at the end of your chosen plan term. - To allow you to choose the term of your plan and the intervals you would like your regular income payments to be made. - To set the amount of your regular income payments, any increase in these payments that you choose, and your maturity value, so you know exactly what you'll get and when. - If you should die during the term of the plan, to continue to pay regular income payments to your beneficiary or estate until the end of the term of the plan.